The Diary of a Public Man: Controversy

 The Diary reflected Hurlbert's distinctive outlook, which was neither Northern nor Southern.
 Sooner than most Americans, he realized that his native South Carolina was on a collision course with New England, where he studied and lived from the mid-1840s to the mid-1850s.
 Although drawn for a time to the antislavery critique of the South, he had enough affinity with both sides of the sectional conflict to avoid becoming a partisan for either.
 He sensed that both sides were mutually blind to the potential catastrophe that their antagonism was creating.

 Hurlbert remained conflicted after the war started.
 He wanted the Union preserved, but he feared that prolonged fighting would so embitter the two sides as to make reunion impossible.
 He opposed emancipation on grounds that it would prompt the South to fight longer and harder.
 When the war finally ended, he favored a rapid restoration of the Southern states to the Union.
 He never thought the war should have been fought, and he never accepted the idea that it could be justified by its outcome.
 He thereby swam against the dominant tide of postwar Northern public opinion.
 His alleged Diary suggested that Northern Democrats, conservative Republicans, and Southern Unionists had acted more responsibly in early 1861 than extreme men on either side, who blindly stumbled into the abyss.

-Modern jargon would call it a stretch to get The Diary of a Public Man back into the historical lexicon.
-But that is where it belongs.
-It parallels the work of Mary Chesnut, the observant South Carolinian who transformed skeletal notations made during wartime into something far more polished long after the fact.
+The diary parallels the work of Mary Chesnut, the South Carolinian who transformed skeletal notations made during wartime into something more polished long after the fact.
 Her seeming diary was a memoir, historian C. Vann Woodward concluded, but "the facts bear her out" and her writing has "enduring value".
-Much the same must be said for The Diary of a Public Man.